 Diatom is generally found in both freshwater and marine water.

-Diatom has silica in their shell wall.
+Diatoms have silica in their shell wall.
 Their cell wall is called a shell or frustule.
 Diatoma has overlapping shell walls.
-The colour of the shell of the diatoms is generally transparent.
+The color of the shell of the diatoms is generally transparent.
 The cell wall of these organisms is generally composed of cellulose.
 In this cellulosic cell wall, the silica particles are embedded in many places.
 Due to this reason, the cell wall appears to be made up of silica.

 Diploid nucleus is present in the diatom.